Radha’s Diet Therapy: Part II

-In my previous blog: Radha’s Soul Food: Part I, I had translated the Sambalpuri song, and had mentioned a similar Odia song rendered by Prafulla Kar.
+In my previous blog: Radha’s Diet Therapy: Part I, I had translated the Sambalpuri song, and had mentioned a similar Odia song rendered by Prafulla Kar.
 In this blog, I share my translation of the Odia song along with brief comments.

 Thus Sang Radha